The 'F' word in public safety

 We are running out of words for this piece, so more on this next time around.
 Until then, thanks for your continued support and please work safely.

 Timely takeaway.
 In 2017, Lexipol hosted a webinar with Dr. and Dr. James.
 While I was the moderator, I was clearly the “idiot” in the room – these two geniuses absolutely dazzled me with the breadth and depth of their knowledge of fatigue and its impact on law enforcement officers.
 I am begging you to watch this free webinar prior to our next visit together.
 I am confident you will pick up some valuable new information; while the webinar focuses on law enforcement, the lessons are applicable to all of public safety.
-Go to http://info.lexipol.com/officer-fatigue-on-demand-webinar to watch.
+You can watch the on-demand webinar here.